lvhkhanh/SQL/README.md

 ## Best Practices
 - [x] LIKE ANY(ARRAY('%a', '%b'))
 - [x] OR -> IN (1,3), number better than text
+- [x] WITH clause for creating function, temp table (common table expression)
+- [x] Partition column in WHERE
 - [x] https://www.sqlstyle.guide/
 - [x] q'[Content single quote ' do not need to double.]'
 - [x] LEFT JOIN  (1:1 vs 1:n)